tritania/Pugna/README.md

 Pugna
 =============

-Pugna is latin for conflict, which is descirbes this plugin perfectly.
-Pugna is a fully featured Minecraft plugin for Bukkit servers that inhances player versus player and player versus enviroment combat.
+Pugna is latin for conflict, which describes this plugin perfectly.
+Pugna is a fully featured Minecraft plugin for Bukkit servers, that inhances player versus player and player versus enviroment combat.

 ## Features ##
 Features marked with a (*) have not been implemented yet but are planned